-He continued, “Some people won’t believe it, but I never had a lesson in my life as far as becoming a professional wrestler.
-Never heard of a school, never had an instructor.
+He continued, "Some people won’t believe it, but I never had a lesson in my life about becoming a professional wrestler.
+Never heard of a school and never had an instructor.
 I just learned the hard way.
-Back then, most of the professional wrestlers had a fantastic background in amateur and college wrestling, or they were ex-boxers and football players.”
+Back then, most professional wrestlers had a fantastic background in amateur and college wrestling or were ex-boxers and football players."

 Recommended read: 6 Wrestlers Share Painful Horror Stories Of Breaking Into the Business

 Watch Rare Footage of Len Rossi Wrestling in Chicago in 1955:

 It was an ordeal to get booked because the business was very protected.
 It seemed like his big break was an impossible dream until an old-timer named Jackie Nichols — who often wrestled in Utica, Buffalo, and Syracuse — helped him get booked in Boston.

 "I’d write letters and send them to all the territories I knew about so that I could get booked.
 It was very difficult to get into the business back then.
 Most told me that I needed more experience and that I was too young.
 There weren’t any schools like they have now."